MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-query-columns.md

   - [Joins](../../performance/joins.md) - [!INCLUDE[sql-server-2019](../../../includes/sssql19-md.md)] supports only nested loop joins. [!INCLUDE [sssql22-md](../../../includes/sssql22-md.md)] and [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] supports nested loop, hash, and merge joins
   - [SELECT - ORDER BY Clause (Transact-SQL)](../../../t-sql/queries/select-order-by-clause-transact-sql.md).
 Supported in [!INCLUDE [sssql22-md](../../../includes/sssql22-md.md)] and Azure SQL Database.
 Not supported in [!INCLUDE[sql-server-2019](../../../includes/sssql19-md.md)]
   - [SELECT - GROUP BY Clause (Transact-SQL)](../../../t-sql/queries/select-group-by-transact-sql.md).
 Supported in [!INCLUDE [sssql22-md](../../../includes/sssql22-md.md)] and Azure SQL Database.
 Not supported in [!INCLUDE[sql-server-2019](../../../includes/sssql19-md.md)]
 - Queries that insert, update, or delete rows, which in turn triggers inserting and/or removing an index key to/from an index on an enclave-enabled column.
-For more information, see [Create and use indexes on columns using Always Encrypted with secure enclaves](always-encrypted-enclaves-create-use-indexes.md).
+For more information, see [Create and use indexes on columns using Always Encrypted with secure enclaves](always-encrypted-enclaves-create-use-indexes.md)

 > [!NOTE]
 > Operations on indexes and confidential DML queries using enclaves are only supported on enclave-enabled columns that use randomized encryption.
 Deterministic encryption is not supported.

-> [!NOTE]
+>
 > In [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] and in [!INCLUDE[sql-server-2022](../../../includes/sssql22-md.md)], confidential queries using enclaves on a character string column (`char`, `nchar`) require the column uses a [binary-code point (_BIN2) collation or a UTF-8 collation](../../../relational-databases/collations/collation-and-unicode-support.md).
 In [!INCLUDE[sql-server-2019](../../../includes/sssql19-md.md)], a_BIN2 collation is required.

 ### DBCC commands using secure enclaves

-[DBCC (Transact-SQL)](../../../t-sql/database-console-commands/dbcc-transact-sql.md) administrative commands that involve checking the integrity of indexes may also require secure enclaves, if the database contains indexes on enclave-enabled columns using randomized encryption.
+[DBCC (Transact-SQL)](../../../t-sql/database-console-commands/dbcc-transact-sql.md) administrative commands that involve checking the integrity of indexes may also require secure enclaves if the database contains indexes on enclave-enabled columns using randomized encryption.
 For example, [DBCC CHECKDB (Transact-SQL)](../../../t-sql/database-console-commands/dbcc-checkdb-transact-sql.md) and [DBCC CHECKTABLE (Transact-SQL)](../../../t-sql/database-console-commands/dbcc-checktable-transact-sql.md).

 ## Prerequisites for running statements using secure enclaves